gzuidhof/cad/report.md

   ![svm_kernels](svm_kernels.jpg) <br>
   *Linear versus non-linear kernel SVM decision boundaries.*

-We limited the SVM iterations to 100,000.
+We limited the SVM iterations to 10,000 due to time constraints.
+We also ran both with a 100k iteration maximum with cross validation enabled to enable probability output, but these did not finish in time (we will update the values on the GitHub page of the report).

 ### Postprocessing (threshold optimization)
 After predictions are made, we optimize the decision boundary.
 In other words, the probability threshold above which the point is classified as a white matter lesion.
 We use the `L-BFGS-B` algorithm found in `scipy.optimize` for this step, with the Dice similarity coefficient as the objective function.